Bahawalpur District: Languages

 At the time of the 2023 census, 67.87% of the population spoke Saraiki, 24.19% identified with Punjabi, and 5.47% Urdu as their first language.
-In the south, the Riasti dialect blends into Marwari spoken in India's Rajasthan state.

 Transportation

 Buses run daily between Bahawalpur and other major cities of Pakistan.
 Pakistan's longest national highway, N-5, also passes through town, connecting Bahawalpur to Karachi and Lahore.

 Economy

 The main crops for which Bahawalpur is recognized are cotton, sugarcane, wheat, sunflower seeds, rape/mustard seed, and rice.
 Bahawalpur mangoes, citrus, dates, and guavas are some of the fruits exported out of the country.
 Vegetables include onions, tomatoes, cauliflower, potatoes, and carrots.
 Being an expanding industrial city, the government has revolutionized and liberalized various markets allowing the caustic soda, cotton ginning and pressing, flour mills, fruit juices, general engineering, iron, and steel re-rolling mills, looms, oil mills, poultry feed, sugar, textile spinning, textile weaving, vegetable ghee and cooking oil industries to flourish.